signalfx/integrations/collectd-activemq/README.md

 ### USAGE

-Sample of pre-built dashboard in SignalFx:
+Sample of built-in dashboard in SignalFx:

 ![](././img/dashboard_activemq.png)

 ### METRICS

-For documentation of the metrics and dimensions emitted by this plugin, [click here](././docs).
+For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).

 ### LICENSE